 Cold Chain Management

-Rest assured that our company is compliant to the guidelines given by the Department of Health, such as cold chain breach procedures, training of staff, auditing functions, vaccine storage, vaccine transport, temperature monitoring systems and high standard maintenance of equipment.
+Rest assured that our company is compliant with the guidelines given by the Department of Health, such as cold chain breach procedures, training of staff, auditing functions, vaccine storage, vaccine transport, temperature monitoring systems and high standard maintenance of equipment.